stratapp-ai/stratapp-ai.github.io/_blog/what-s-really-going-on-in-my-company.md

 Firstly, I am going to stop doing our big offsite annual planning workshops, which in the end only motivate a subset of those whom were able to attend.
 Every year we come away from those strategy offsites with a slide deck that most folks subsequently ignore or don’t understand.

 Instead, this year I am going to make strategy and execution alive and interactive.
 I want us to constantly apply what we are learning each week, rather than consider strategy as an annual exercise or a static document.
-Similar thinking to that acclaimed Harvard Business Review article on "[your strategy should be a hypothesis you constantly adjust](https://stratapp.ai/your-strategy-should-be-a-hypothesis-you-constantly-adjust-by-hbr-org/ "HBR article")".
+I might have been inspired by that acclaimed Harvard Business Review article on "[your strategy should be a hypothesis you constantly adjust](https://stratapp.ai/your-strategy-should-be-a-hypothesis-you-constantly-adjust-by-hbr-org/ "HBR article")".

 To achieve this, I am going to give every employee #stratapp, the world’s first org-wide strategy execution app.